cloth diaper questions answered!

 we started cloth diapering when ariana was 3 months old, and i was totally lost as to the different kinds, etc. thank goodness i had amy around to help guide me! now it’s my turn to try to help other mamas figure out the world of CDing...

-*cloth diapers do have resale value, and i've sold several of my old dipes online. there's a website called diaperswappers, that's a forum, but i've bought and sold lots of dipes, trying to figure out which kind i like and what works the best for us..
+2. *cloth diapers do have resale value, and i've sold most of my old dipes online. there's a website called diaperswappers, that's a forum, but i've bought and sold lots of dipes, trying to figure out which kind i like and what works the best for us. i love spots corner on hyenacart also for used goodies.

-*a lot depends on the size and build of your baby. what works great for one doesn't for another. my 11 month old is VERY petite, still wears smalls, and 6-9 month clothing, so some style dipes don't work for us.
+3. *a lot depends on the size and build of your baby. what works great for one doesn't for another. my 11 month old was VERY petite, wore 6-9 month clothing, so some style dipes don't work for us.

-*considerations for newborns- most cloth users just use prefolds for newborns, because they go through so many. we didn't start cloth until 3 months, so this is just what i've heard. it's cheaper to do the prefold way until they are more established in a size. we are still in the same size that we were at 3 months. we have a friend who is 18 months, and he's in the same size he was when he was 6 months (med). so these dipes do last a long time. for our next one, we'll probably do regular disposables for the first couple weeks, then start cloth- just too much laundry to do with a brand new baby while mommy is recovering from birth.
+4. *considerations for newborns- most cloth users just use prefolds for newborns, because they go through so many. we didn't start cloth until 3 months with ariana, but with kara, we started at about 3 weeks. we did mostly prefitteds and covers, and AIOs when we went out. it's cheaper to do the prefold way until they are more established in a size. we have a friend who is 18 months, and he's in the same size he was when he was 6 months (med). so these dipes do last a long time.

 BENEFITS TO CLOTH DIAPERING: